On Broadway, gender inequality touches every stage of the industry

 Anyone who watches the Tony Awards every year will notice the dearth of women nominees in nonperformer categories, especially writing and directing.
 Last year, Rebecca Taichman became only the sixth woman to win a Tony for best direction of a play.
 It’s a dismal track record, even if it’s slightly better than what we see at the Oscars, where Kathryn Bigelow remains the only woman named best director in a nine-decade history of doling out statuettes.

 Now a new study from Broadway producer Ken Davenport underscores the reach of the disparity.
-Over the last five years, only 38% of commercial Broadway plays or musicals had women lead producers.
-The lack of women in this key decision-making role matters because, according to a wide range of research, the way to attack gender disparity in any industry to have more women in positions of leadership.
+Over the last five years, only 28% of commercial Broadway plays or musicals had women lead producers.
+The lack of women in this key decision-making role matters because, according to a wide range of research, the way to attack gender disparity in any industry is to have more women in positions of leadership.

 ‘[I]f there were more women Lead Producing shows, there would, I’d bet, be more women directors, more women writers and more female stories on Broadway,” Davenport wrote in a blog post yesterday.

-Note: Correction: An earlier version of this article misstated the percentage cited in the study.
-It’s 28%, not 38%.
-CZ